-Short for HyperText Transfer Protocol, HTTP is a set of standards that allow users of the World Wide Web to exchange information found on web pages.
-When wanting to access any web page enter http:// in front of the web address, which tells the browser to communicate over HTTP.
-For example, the full URL for Computer Hope is http://www.computerhope.com.
-Today's modern browsers no longer require HTTP in front of the URL since it is the default method of communication.
-However, it is still used in browsers because of the need to access other protocols such as FTP.
+Short for Hypertext Transfer Protocol, HTTP is a set of standards that allow users of the World Wide Web to exchange information found on web pages.
+When accessing any web page entering http:// in front of the address tells the browser to communicate over HTTP.
+For example, the URL for Computer Hope is https://www.computerhope.com.
+Today's browsers no longer require HTTP in front of the URL since it is the default method of communication.
+However, it is kept in browsers because of the need to separate protocols such as FTP.

 - The term HTTP was coined by Ted Nelson.

-- HTTP/0.9 was the first version of the HTTP and was introduced in 1991.
+- HTTP/0.9 was the first version of the HTTP, and was introduced in 1991.

-- HTTP/1.0 is specified in RFC 1945 and introduced in 1996.
+- HTTP/1.0 is specified in RFC 1945, and was introduced in 1996.

-- HTTP/1.1 is specified in RFC 2616 and officially released in January 1997.
+- HTTP/1.1 is specified in RFC 2616, and was officially released in January 1997.

 - HTTPS uses port 443 to transfer its information.